LadyCailin/YoutrackToGithubIssues/README.md

 ## Stopping mid-run
 It's extremely important to not interrupt the process as it's running.
-If you need to stop the process midway, put the word "stop" (in the control.txt file), and it will safely shut down.
+If you need to stop the process midway, put the word "stop" in the control.txt file, and it will safely shut down.
 If you simply kill the process, you risk getting a duplicate issue, as the tool keeps an internal database of what has and has not been uploaded already, so the process is generally resumable midway.
+After each run, you may wish to clear out the model.json file, once you're certain everything ran correctly.

 ## Estimated time
 Due to rate limiting restrictions, this is intentially a slow process.
 The GitHub API only allows one POST request per second, and so at a minimum, each issue and comment will take 1 second each.
 Generally speaking, this is the bottleneck, though there is also a general request rate limit of 5000 requests per hour.
 The script will automatically limit itself within these tolerances, and unfortunately there is no way to speed the script up beyond the programmed limits.
-The script will constantly display an estimated time remaining to give you an idea of what's left to be done.

 ## Resuming from an interrupted state
 It is fully supported to resume the upload mid-way.
 Every action is logged internally, and actions